Meet our Team:

 Julie Claycomb, Ph.D.

 Work in the Claycomb lab combines Julie's interests in chromatin, small RNA biology, and regulation of gene expression.
 Over the years, her team has focused on understanding how small RNA pathways regulate gene expression throughout development, mediate epigenetic inheritance, and can be deployed for intercellular communication.
-The team is now most excited about their recent comprehensive and systematic characterization of all 19 C. elegans Argonautes which reveals surprising new networks of tissue-specific gene regulation and opens many new lines of research (Seroussi, et al., eLife 2023)
+The team is now excited about all of the new avenues of research that have emerged from their recent comprehensive and systematic characterization of all 19 C. elegans Argonautes (Seroussi, et al., eLife 2023), and some new lab members are taking the team’s research in fun new directions as well (pathogens!
+RNA communication! modelling Argonaute syndrome!).

 In addition to her team’s research, Julie truly enjoys teaching, mentoring, and building community.
 She was fortunate to be the Graduate Program Director of her department (~400 students) for six years, and had the privilege of developing novel graduate student recruitment approaches, implementing innovative new courses, spearheading new professional development initiatives, and building community.
 For these contributions, she won early and mid-career Graduate Mentorship Awards from the U of Toronto Temerty Faculty of Medicine.
-For the past 8 years, Julie has also mentored talented groups of students who bring together our Toronto RNA community via the monthly seminars of Toronto RNA Club and the yearly symposium of Toronto RNA Enthusiasts’ Day.
-She is currently enjoying roles in fostering our broader RNA and C. elegans communities as the Secretary of RNA Canada ARN, a Board Member of The RNA Society, and the Canadian Representative on the International “Worm Board.”
-Julie also works to help researchers share their work as an Associate Editor of the journal GENETICS, and for the past two years, she has co-organized an impactful virtual seminar series among worm small RNA researchers that draws in over 125 researchers each month.
+For the past 9 years, Julie has also mentored talented groups of students who bring together our Toronto RNA community via the monthly seminars of Toronto RNA Club and the yearly symposium of Toronto RNA Enthusiasts’ Day (TREnD).
+She is currently enjoying roles in fostering our broader RNA and C. elegans communities as the Secretary of RNA Canada ARN, a recent former Board Member of The RNA Society and a co-organizer of the RNA Society Annual Meeting in Montreal (2026), and the Canadian Representative on the International “Worm Board.”
+Julie also works to help researchers share their work as a Senior Editor of the journal GENETICS, and for the past few years, she has co-organized an impactful virtual seminar series among worm small RNA researchers that draws in over 125 researchers each month.
 Julie enjoys teaching, both in the lab and in the classroom, and has taught in MGY200, and MMG1010/Colloquium in previous years.
 She currently teaches the topics of transcription, chromatin and genomics in the 3rd year Molecular Biology Course, MGY311, instructs a group of second year “small group” seminars, and leads a graduate course with Dr. Craig Smibert on Post-Transcriptional Regulation (MMG1326).
+In fall 2024, she was a pinch hitter in the graduate Genetics “Core course” MMG1001, which was a lot of fun.
+Julie views herself as the “coach” and cheerleader of the lab, and feels like the best part of her job as watching her lab members grow, make new discoveries, and achieve their goals.

-Julie hails from farmland in rural central Pennsylvania, and is a first in her family academic.
-There, her family raises beef cattle and operates a 50+ year-old ice cream and hamburger stand, “The Cow,” where the family’s beef cattle become tasty treats...(which is one reason why she has become a vegetarian!)
-Consistent with her family farming and small business operating traditions, Julie now considers herself to be a worm farmer and her lab as the small business she is entrusted to care for!
+Julie hails from farmland in rural central Pennsylvania, and is a first-in-her-family academic.
+Growing up, she never realized that being a scientist and professor was a career possibility, so she takes an interest in sharing this career path with kids in her son’s elementary school and where ever else possible.
+Back in Pennsylvania, her family still raises beef cattle and operates a 60+ year-old ice cream and hamburger stand, “The Cow,” where the family’s beef cattle become tasty treats...(which is one reason why she has become a vegetarian!)
+Consistent with her family farming and small business operating traditions, Julie now considers herself to be a “worm farmer” in her own lab and views the lab as a small business with an amazing team that she is entrusted to care for and coach!

 Our Intrepid Grad Students